vgratian/smog/README.md

 smog add git://git.suckless.org/dwm
 ```

 Very often I will edit the source-code and then build the package.
-I can do this safely, since smog created a local working branch in the previous step and they will not be lost when I update `dwm`.
+This is the part that I do myself:

 ```bash
 cd `smog path dwm`